sripwoud/demo-failed-erc20-hack/README.md

 So the hack will have no effect.
 (See [test case](https://github.com/r1oga/demo-failed-erc20-hack/blob/df18ed55e0953f52c2be783e8d311a7d1d9bf3e8/test/scams.js#L44))

 ## Scam 2 - Scam 3
-Performing ETH sends withing other functions calls.
+Performing native ETH `send`/`transfer` within other functions calls.
 This doesn't work either.
 It is not possible to override `nonpayable` (defined in the parent contract without `payable`) functions with the `payable` modifier.
 The solidity contracts won't compile.